heistp/irtt/README.md

      during the pause) will look like a single high RTT in ping, and multiple high then descending RTTs in irtt for the duration of the maximum RTT.

+2) Is there a public server I can use?

+   There is a test server running at `irtt.heistp.net` with an HMAC key of `irttuser`.
+Please do not abuse it.
+To restrict bandwidth, the minimum interval is set to 100ms, the max length to 256 bytes, and the max duration to 60 seconds.
+Example usage:

+   `irtt client --hmac=irttuser irtt.heistp.net`

-2) How do I run the IRTT server at startup?
+3) How do I run the IRTT server at startup?

    This depends on your OS and init system, but see: